-Under the new Administration of Mr. Michael Williams, Fairfield Memorial Hospital has undergone some major changes and improvements over the last three years.
+Under the new Administration of Mr. Michael Williams, Fairfield Memorial Hospital has undergone some major changes and improvements over the last six years.
 These improvements include implementation of new programs, equipment, repairs and upgrades to the facility and partnering with neighboring organizations, just to name a few, keeping Fairfield Memorial Hospital competitive with services of those of a larger facility.

 Listed below you will find a brief history of these services and projects we are extremely excited about sharing with our community members.